publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch1/m__us_usc_t23_s129.md

 >         “(C) the State plan for implementing tolls on the facility takes into account the interests of local, regional, and interstate travelers;

->         “(D) the State plan for reconstruction or rehabilitation of the facility using toll revenues is reasonable; and
+>         “(D) the State plan for reconstruction or rehabilitation of the facility using toll revenues is reasonable;

->         “(E) the State has given preference to the use of a public toll agency with demonstrated capability to build, operate, and maintain a toll expressway system meeting criteria for the Interstate System.
+>         “(E) the State has given preference to the use of a public toll agency with demonstrated capability to build, operate, and maintain a toll expressway system meeting criteria for the Interstate System; and

+>         “(F) the State has the authority required for the project to proceed.

 >     “(5)  __Limitations on use of revenues; audits__  __.—__